chenyongwei/colorful-name/README.md

 colorful-name
 =============

-Some beautiful works to build colorful class, variable and method name
+Some beautiful works to build colorful name of class, variable, method and even comment.